stdlib-js/stdlib/docs/style-guides/git/README.md

 -   **perf**: a change that improves performance.

--   **refactor**: neither a fix or a feature; a change that does not change behavior from the perspective of downstream consumers of the project.
+-   **refactor**: neither a fix nor a feature; a change that does not change behavior from the perspective of downstream consumers of the project.
 If refactoring improves performance, **perf** takes higher priority.

 -   **remove**: removes a feature.
 This type correlates with `MAJOR` in [Semantic Versioning][semver].